DMX-Controlled LED Neon Flex for Architectural Projects—A Technical Guide

 Aesthetic Integration

-- Accentuating curves and contours
+- Drawing attention to curves and outlines

 Functional Lighting Requirements

-- Task lighting for specific areas
+- Task lights for certain places

 Environmental Factors

-- Electromagnetic interference from nearby equipment
+- Electromagnetic interference from machines close by

 Technical Implementation and Best Practices